 01 of 09

 Even if you’re a long way from coping with a Spanish conversation, it always feels good to at least say "hello" in a reasonably confident (and correct) manner.
-When my dad first came to Peru, he kept on saying hello to the locals with a friendly and well-intentioned “Buenos Aires!”
-If he had used buenos días (good day or good morning), buenas tardes (good afternoon or good evening) or buenas noches (good night), he would at least have been close, even if the greeting didn’t quite match the time of day.
-Heartily exclaiming the capital of Argentina only led to bemused looks.
+Try greeting locals with buenos días (good day or good morning), buenas tardes (good afternoon or good evening), or buenas noches (good night).

 02 of 09